uwituzeb/healthcare-facility-planning-capstone-project/docs/SETUP.md

 ### Test Frontend

 Open http://localhost:3000 in your browser.
-You should see the Healthcare Facility Finder home page.
+You should see the HealthAccess home page.

 ---